Coat of arms of Montenegro: Description

 The charge is a two-headed eagle, a symbol of Byzantine and ultimately ancient Roman origin.
 It symbolizes either the unity of or the close connections between the church and the state.

 The motif was used by medieval rulers of Zeta—the House of Crnojević—as well as various other European dynasties.

-The layout of the Montenegrin coat of arms is inspired by that of the Russian Empire, with which the ruling House of Petrović-Njegoš had close dynastic and political ties in the 19th century when the coat of arms was first adopted in its present form.
+The current layout of the coat of arms of Montenegro was taken from that of the Russian Empire, with which the ruling House of Petrović-Njegoš had close ecclesiastical, dynastic and political ties in the 19th century when the new coat of arms was first adopted in its present form.

 The lion passant on the inescutcheon is as a sign of episcopal authority and could have been conceived of as a metaphor for the Lion of Judah.
 Furthermore, it bears some similarity to the motif present in the arms of Venice, which had considerable influence in the history of Montenegro.
 After Montenegro regained its independence from Ottoman Empire, it gradually became a theocracy to have a united front against the numerous Turkish invasions of the country.
 For this reason, the authority of the church was reflected in various insignia of the age.

 After the establishment of the secular dynastic succession in 1851, the lion was placed beneath the eagle, while the initials of the ruler stood on the shield: notably, that of Danilo I, Prince of Montenegro, Danilo II, Prince of Montenegro and King Nicholas I of Montenegro.
 Curiously, Danilo I was still a prince-bishop while the standard bearing his initials was used.

 The modern coat of arms placed the lion d’or back on the shield, erasing that monarchic symbol.
 Today, Montenegro is a secular, democratic republic, so the fact that the crown of the Petrović-Njegoš dynasty was also represented created some controversy at the time of its adoption.
 However, this configuration proved extremely popular.
 The coat of arms can be seen not only in public places such as schools and governmental offices, but also in many private houses, places of business and private universities, due to being a common display of national pride.